 Alex Nowitz is a composer of vocal, instrumental and electroacoustic music.
 He writes concert music and creates works for opera, dance and theatre, commissioned by institutions like the Staatstheater Braunschweig, Staatsoper unter den Linden Berlin, Theater Osnabrueck, Schaubuehne Berlin, fabrik Potsdam and ensembles like Ensemble Mosaik Berlin, Curious Chamber Players Stockholm, Maulwerker Berlin, Kammerakademie Potsdam, and work-in-progress Berlin and Maulwerker Berlin.

-Furthermore, he is a voice artist, whistling and singing virtuoso who is performing in collaboration with musicians from various stylistic areas as well as interpreting composed new music.
-He is a tenor and countertenor who presents a wide array of various extended techniques, which are beyond the scope of purely classical singing.
+Alex Nowitz is also a voice artist, whistling and singing virtuoso who is performing in collaboration with musicians from various stylistic areas as well as interpreting composed new music.
+He is a tenor and countertenor who also presents a wide array of various extended voice techniques.

 Since the mid-nineties, Alex Nowitz gives concerts in Europe and North America at prestigious festivals, such as Warsaw Autumn, Gaudeamus Week Amsterdam, Total Music Meeting Berlin, Jauna Musika Vilnius, Fresh Sound Series San Diego, Musica Viva Lissabon, Multiplace Festival Bratislava, Oslo, Stockholm, or universities like Newcastle upon Tyne or Brunel University London.
 He interprets composed new music and performs in the context of improvised and experimental music as well.
 He has collaborated with internationally renowned artists such as the theatre director Thomas Ostermeier, choreographer Marie-Josée Chartier, conductor Hermann Bäumer and many other musicians and composers of contemporary music.